Capital punishment in Ireland: Abolition

 One recommendation of the 1996 Constitutional Review Group was:

 Prohibit the re-introduction of the death penalty.
 If this is not deemed desirable, Article 40.4.5° should be retained.
 If it is prohibited, Article 28.3.3° will require amendment so that the death penalty cannot be imposed in any circumstances.

 Article 40.4.5° prescribed the treatment of those under sentence of death; Article 28.3.3° deals with the suspension of rights during a state of emergency.
 On 7 June 2001, the Twenty-first Amendment of the Constitution of Ireland was one of three proposed amendments put to referendums.
 It added Article 15.5.2°, which prohibits the death penalty; deleted as redundant Article 40.4.5° and several other references to "capital crimes"; and amended Article 28.3.3° to prevent the death penalty being imposed during an emergency.
 The Referendum Commission produced an information booklet, with arguments for and against the amendment derived from submissions it had solicited from the public.
 The amendment was passed on a turnout of 34.79%, with 610,455 in favour and 372,950 against.
 The 38% no-vote was higher than the 28% predicted by polls; there were suggestions that the wording of the ballot question was confusing and that some voters were expressing dissatisfaction with the government.

 Ireland adopted the Second Optional Protocol to the ICCPR in 1993, and the Sixth Protocol to the European Convention on Human Rights (ECHR) in 1994, both of which prohibit the death penalty in peacetime.
 The reservation to ICCPR Article 6(5) was withdrawn in 1994.
 Ireland ratified the Thirteenth Protocol to the ECHR, which prohibits the death penalty in wartime, at its opening in 2002.
-As a member of the European Union (EU), Ireland is subject to the EU Charter of Fundamental Rights, an extension of the ECHR proclaimed in 2000 which became EU law in 2009.
+As a Member State of the European Union (EU), Ireland is subject to the EU Charter of Fundamental Rights, an extension of the ECHR proclaimed in 2000 which became EU law in 2009.